C2DH/ranketwo/_assignments/wikipedia-historical-source/03-structure-narrative.en.md

 <!-- briefing-student -->

-### 3.a Deconstructing a Wikipedian narrative on a historical event | 60 mins
+### 3.a Deconstructing a Wikipedia narrative on a historical event | 60 mins
 <!-- section-contents -->

 Browse the article on the [September 11 attacks](https://en.wikipedia.org/wiki/September_11_attacks){:target="_blank"}  in the English edition of Wikipedia, and focus on the following elements: